Asymptotic expansions of the prime counting function: Asymptotic continued fraction expansions

-The following theorem is more or less a corollary of Theorem \ref{wsimJ}.
-Continued fractions of the form given in the theorem were introduced by Stieltjes are called {\it Stieltjes continued fractions}, or {\it S-fractions}.
+Continued fractions of the form given in the following result, which is more or less a corollary of Theorem \ref{wsimJ}, were introduced by Stieltjes in \cite[J.3]{stie} and are called {\bf Stieltjes continued fractions}, or {\bf S-fractions}.